delimitrou/DeathStarBench/hotelReservation/README.md

 ### Running the containers
 ##### Docker-compose
-Start docker containers by running `docker-compose up -d`.
+Start docker containers by running `docker compose up -d`.
 All images will be pulled from Docker Hub.
+In order to run `docker compose` with images built from the `Dockerfile`, run `docker compose up -d --build`.

 The workload itself can be configured using optional enviroment variables.
-The avaialbe configuration items are:
+The available configuration items are:

 - TLS: Environment variable TLS controls the TLS enablement of gRPC and HTTP communications of the microservices in hotelReservation.
     - TLS=0 or not set(default): No TLS enabled for gRPC and HTTP communication.
-    - TLS=1: All the gRPC and HTTP communications will be protected by TLS, e.g. `TLS=1 docker-compose up -d`.
+    - TLS=1: All the gRPC and HTTP communications will be protected by TLS, e.g. `TLS=1 docker compose up -d`.
-    - TLS=<ciphersuite>: Use specified ciphersuite for TLS, e.g. `TLS=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 docker-compose up -d`.
+    - TLS=<ciphersuite>: Use specified ciphersuite for TLS, e.g. `TLS=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 docker- ompose up -d`.
 The avaialbe cipher suite can be found at the file [options.go](tls/options.go#L21).

 - GC: Environment variable GC controls the garbage collection target percentage of Golang runtime.
 The default value is 100.
 See [golang doc](https://pkg.go.dev/runtime/debug#SetGCPercent) for details.